vitaminB2701/RF/README.md

 The codes should be run in MATLAB.

-1. Run run_RF.m
+1. Prepare input parameters in input_RF.m

-2. Plot main results with plot_RF.m
+2. Run run_RF.m

 ### References: